Pathoschild/smapi-mod-dump/compiled/okay/Event Repeater/Readme.txt

 	"Check Mail Tomorrow!
 Sending: Dobson"

 Tomorrow morning, the mail with the [MailID] "Dobson" will appear in your mailbox.
 This is good to test mail formatting and item receiving.

+	{showresoponse}

+This is for Advanced Modders who know how to find specific [ResponseIDs].
+It will show only the ID numbers and no other context.
+If an Event is repeated, you may see the same ID more than once.

+	{responseforget}

+This is a Manual forget command to remove a [ResponseID] from the list.

 -=+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++=-
 [D. Tips for Modders:]